 4. Fund a vacation.

 Living in Michigan, you know all about the craving for vacations, especially during the long winter months.
 If you must borrow money to take a vacation, then tapping into your HELOC is an option.
 Most financial experts agree that using your home equity for vacations is not prudent, and you could find yourself getting into trouble if you don’t have a plan in place.
-However, with a solid repayment plan in place, it can be very a convenient option.
+However, with a solid repayment plan in place, it can be a very convenient option.

 5. Cover medical expenses.

 Medical expenses can be high, even with insurance.
 Using your low interest HELOC may be a good choice.
-In most cases, you will find the interest rate from a HELOC to be the most competitive rate, since you are borrowing from your own home's equity.
+In most cases, you will find the interest rate from a HELOC to be the most competitive rate since you are borrowing from your own home's equity.
 However, it makes sense to review your options when it comes to paying for medical expenses.

 6. Use as a down payment for a second home.

-Ah, so you want a second home, a vacation home, a cottage on the lake, or someplace remote in the woods for that annual hunting trip.
+Ah, so you want a second home, a vacation home, a cottage on the lake, or someplace remote in the woods for that annual hunting trip?
 Tapping into the equity from your first home could be just what you need to help finance that second home.
 Before you start to tap into that equity though, you may want to discuss the best strategy for acquiring a second home with an Arbor Financial mortgage specialist.
-At Arbor Financial, we have several mortgage options to help you get into your first or second home with low to no down payment options while avoiding PMI!
+At Arbor Financial, we have several mortgage options to help you get into your first or second home with low to no down payment options while avoiding private mortgage insurance.

 7. Use as a down payment for rental investment property.

-Tapping into your equity may be the perfect solution to snagging a great deal on rental income property.
+Tapping into your equity may be the perfect solution to snagging a great deal on rental investment property.
 You could use it as a down payment, or in many cases, you could possibly fund the entire purchase with your HELOC.
 Like any other property purchase, it makes sense to talk to a professional about your lending options.

 How to Get a Home Equity Line of Credit

 Once you apply for a HELOC, a lending specialist will arrange for a home appraisal or home valuation, which will determine your home's market value.
 Once approved, you will have access to your home equity line of credit!
 Get started today by scheduling an appointment with us, applying online, or calling 269.544.3105.